Facts about ASABE

 - The Society has an active publications department with an annual output of more than 15,000 document pages.
 Publications include three refereed journals, plus textbooks, conference proceedings, a history series, and the ASABE Standards yearbook.
 Online access to the periodicals, standards, and conference proceedings is a benefit of membership in ASABE.

 - ASABE hosts an annual society-wide international meeting that hosts more than 1000 technical presentations.
-The 2017 meeting will convene July 16-19 in Spokane, Washington.
+The 2018 meeting will convene July 29 - August 1, in Detroit.
 The Society also organizes a number of highly regarded specialty conferences throughout the year.

 - The Society serves 1200 preprofessional members in 80 university chapters across the United States and Canada.
 ASABE sponsors several student competitions that attract participants from across the US and Canada and beyond.
 These include the ASABE Robotics Competition, the Environmental Design Competition, featuring Fountain Wars, and the 1/4-Scale Tractor Competition.